xsscx/srd/dmg/README.md

 Download DMG, install & ssh to the SRD.
 Includes debuserver, toybox unstripped and other PoC's.

-M1 Cryptex Installation | macOS 11.6.1 (20G224)
+M1 Cryptex Installation | macOS 12.x
 ------
-Suggested Platform: X86_64 or M1 ARM with macOS 11.6.1 and Security Research Tools 20C80.

 Write-up with Pictures on the 2021 SRD Cohort Website at URL https://srd.cx/srd-cryptex-installation/

-This is where you start with the SRDC DMG Example Cryptex after Download on M1 ARM macOS 11.6.1 (20G224) and SRT 20C80:
+This is where you start with the SRDC DMG Example Cryptex after Download:
 ```
 cd example-cryptex/
 ```